Your Monster

-Your Monster is a 2024 American romantic comedy-horror film written and directed by Caroline Lindy, based on her 2019 short film.
-The film stars Melissa Barrera, Tommy Dewey, Edmund Donovan, Kayla Foster, and Meghann Fahy.
+Your Monster is a 2024 American romantic comedy horror film written and directed by Caroline Lindy, based on her 2019 short film.
+It stars Melissa Barrera and Tommy Dewey, with Edmund Donovan, Kayla Foster, and Meghann Fahy in supporting roles.
+The film follows a young musical actress grappling with a cancer diagnosis and a painful breakup who moves back into her childhood home, where she finds a monster living in her closet.

-Your Monster was released in the United States on October 25, 2024, by Vertical.
+Your Monster had its world premiere at the Sundance Film Festival on January 18, 2024.
+The film was released in the United States on October 25, 2024, by Vertical.

 Plot

 Laura Franco is a young actress enduring a cancer diagnosis.
-She tries to cope after being dumped by her playwright boyfriend Jacob Sullivan, whose play she helped him write prior to their split.
+She tries to cope after being broken up with by her playwright boyfriend Jacob Sullivan, whose play she helped write prior to their split.

-Her friend Mazie drives Laura to her childhood home, where she is forced to live following the break-up.
-During her stay, she hears noises and discovers a monster in the house, living in the closet upstairs.
-Though initially frightened by him and his demands for her to move out, Laura and Monster bond over their shared love of theater, and Monster agrees to let her stay for two weeks.
+Laura's best friend Mazie drives her to her childhood home in Manhattan, where she is forced to live following the breakup.
+She discovers a monster living in the closet upstairs.
+Though initially frightened by him and his demands for her to move out, Laura and Monster bond over their shared love of theater, and Monster eventually agrees to let her stay.

-Monster convinces Laura to show up for auditions to Jacob's play, particularly for the main role which Jacob originally wrote for Laura to star as.
-Jacob refuses to cast her, instead choosing another actress named Jackie Dennon, but offers Laura to understudy for Jackie instead.
+Monster convinces Laura to attend auditions for Jacob's play, particularly for the main role, which Jacob originally wrote for Laura.
+Jacob refuses to cast her, instead selecting acclaimed actress Jackie Dennon, but allows Laura to understudy for Jackie.
 Laura struggles to watch Jacob and Jackie's apparent flirtations during rehearsals, but finds solace at home with Monster.
-Laura invites him to a Halloween party hosted by the theater.
-He refuses, but arrives later and dances with Laura among the other partygoers, but their fun is cut short when Laura discovers Jacob engaging in sexual activity with a woman, presumably Jackie.
+Laura invites Monster to a Halloween party hosted by the theater.
+He declines, but later arrives and dances with Laura among the other partygoers.
+Laura discovers Jacob hooking up with a woman, which she assumes is Jackie.
 Using his powers, Monster distracts Jacob towards a nearby trapdoor that opens and drops him to the floor below, injuring his arm.
+Laura excoriates Monster, but he convinces her that Jacob deserved to be hurt in retaliation for breaking up with her amidst her cancer treatment.
+Laura and Monster return home and have sex.

-Laura excoriates Monster for what happened, but he convinces her that Jacob breaking up with her amidst her cancer treatment was not okay.
-They return to the house to make love.
-At another rehearsal, Jackie learns from a castmate about Jacob and Laura's past.
-She later struggles to perform on stage and is berated by Jacob, but Laura comes to her defense, unloading all of her resentment towards Jacob for their break-up.
-Laura meets Jacob that evening to discuss what happened.
-They hook up in his office, but Jacob breaks the news that Laura has been removed from the production.
+At another rehearsal, a castmate informs Jackie about Jacob and Laura's past.
+She later struggles to perform on stage and is berated by Jacob, but Laura comes to her defense, then begins to unload all of her resentment towards Jacob in front of the entire cast and crew.
+Laura meets Jacob that evening to discuss what happened, whereupon she admits that she is ashamed of herself for still caring about him and feeling jealous that she found him with another woman.
+When she demands to know why Jacob stopped loving her, he kisses her.
+They proceed to have sex in his office, after which Jacob divulges that Laura has been fired from the production.